lyryan/Bridged/README.md

 <h1 align="center">Bridged - SJSU CMPE-195 Senior Project</h1>

 ## Project Description

-Bridged is a secure crowdfunding platform that integrates the benefits of blockchain technology to bring trust in crowdfunding.
+Bridged is a crowdfunding platform that utilizes blockchain technology to build smart contracts between investors and campaigns to establish trust.
+It offers decentralized control over data, which will ensure data integrity all over the application.

 ## Prerequisites

 1. Node, ESLint, Prettier, and Ganache installed.
 2. In root directory, create a `.env.development` file and input your own Fortmatic key.

-*Note: In order to receive funds on Bridged for development purposes, you can send yourself Ether to your Fortmatic address from Metamask.
-If your wallet is empty on Metamask, there is a workaround by importing a Ganache address on Metamask.*
+_Note: In order to receive funds on Bridged for development purposes, you can send yourself Ether to your Fortmatic address from Metamask.
+If your wallet is empty on Metamask, there is a workaround by importing a Ganache address on Metamask._

 ## How to run the app in development mode

 1. In root directory, install dependencies by running `npm install`.
 Next, CD into the truffle folder and run `npm install` again.
-2. Start the client by running `npm run dev`.
+2. Run Ganache and create a workspace.
-3. Go to `localhost:8080` in your browser.
+3. CD into the truffle folder to deploy smart contracts by running `truffle migrate --network development`.
-4. Run Ganache and create a workspace.
+4. Start the client by running `npm run dev`.
-5. CD into the truffle folder to deploy smart contracts by running `truffle migrate --network development`.
+5. Go to `localhost:8080` in your browser.

 ## How the src repo is organized

 ### components Folder

-This is where components are defined for reuse.
+Components defined for reuse.

 ### pages Folder

-This contains all pages/routes for the application which is a composite of components.
+Contains all pages/routes for the application which is a composite of components.

 ### images/svg Folder

-This contains any static assets.
+Contains any static assets.

 ### truffle Folder

-This contains all functional logic for smart contracts the define our transactions.
+Contains all functional logic for smart contracts that define our transactions.

 ## Commit rules